-This is a coverage needed by businesses that produce hazardous waste emissions during manufacturing including the oil, agribusiness, construction, excavation businesses, waste depositories and asbestos abatement contractors.
-The pollution liability policy covers bodily injury claims and property damage, along with clean-up costs caused by contamination from toxic waste materials.
+Businesses that produce hazardous waste emissions during manufacturing—including oil, agribusiness, construction, excavation, waste depositories, and asbestos abatement contractors—benefit from pollution liability coverage.
+Policies cover bodily injury claims and property damage, along with clean-up costs caused by contamination from toxic waste materials.